ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_fault_exception.md

 The exceptions supported on your platform depend on the specific Cortex-M core you have in your system.

-For example, Cortex-M0 cores (or any ARMv6M cores) do not have MemManage, BusFault and UsageFault exceptions implemented.
+For example, Cortex-M0/M0+ processors (or any ARMv6M processors) do not have MemManage, BusFault and UsageFault exceptions implemented.
 In those cases, all exceptions are reported as HardFault exception.
+And for ARMv7M processors, MemManage/BusFault/UsageFault exceptions are triggered only if they are enabled in **SHCSR** (System Handler Control and State Register).
 Please look at the **Technical Reference Manual** and **Arm Architecture Reference Manual** documents for more information on exceptions supported for the specific core you have in your system.

 Below is an example of the crash dump (with a description of registers) that the Mbed OS fault exception handler generates.